Providence Essentials

 Where to go in Providence between checkout and your train or flight

 Short answer: Between checkout and departure, keep Providence small.
-Stay inside downtown, the station loop, or one nearby riverfront move, use one anchor that works with luggage and timing, and avoid rebuilding the day around a district that is no longer on your route.
+Stay inside downtown, the station side, or one nearby riverfront move, pick one stop that works with luggage and timing, and avoid rebuilding the day around a district that is no longer on your route.

 Early morning Providence